Wide Reads

 Original text

-he Great Heidelburgh Tun.
+The Great Heidelburgh Tun

+The Great Heidelburgh Tun.
+Now comes the Baling of the Case.
+But to comprehend it aright, you must know something of the curious internal structure of the thing operated upon.
 Regarding the Sperm Whale’s head as a solid oblong, you may, on an inclined plane, sideways divide it into two quoins,* whereof the lower is the bony structure, forming the cranium and jaws, and the upper an unctuous mass wholly free from bones; its broad forward end forming the expanded vertical apparent forehead of the whale.
-At the middle of the forehead horizontally subdivide this upper quoin, and then you have two almost equal parts, which before were naturally divided by an internal wall of a thick tendinous substance.
+At the middle of the forehead horizontally subdivide this upper quoin, and then you…

 Master this chapter.
 Complete your experience